Emu Park

 Emu Park hosts an older demographic, ranking in the top quartile nationwide

-Emu Park's median age is 49 years, which is significantly higher than the Rest of Qld average of 41 years and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent, making up 16.5% of the population, while those aged 15-24 are comparatively smaller at 8.0%, compared to Rest of Qld's figures.
-This concentration of people aged 65-74 is well above the national average of 9.4%.
-Between 2021 and present day, the age group of 35 to 44 has grown from 10.5% to 11.7% of Emu Park's population.
-Conversely, the age group of 5 to 14 has declined from 12.7% to 11.2%.
-By 2041, Emu Park is expected to experience notable shifts in its age composition.
-The demographic shift will be led by the 75 to 84 age group, which is projected to grow by 64%, adding 386 people and reaching a total of 994 from the current figure of 607.
-The 15 to 24 age group will display more modest growth at 2%, adding only 12 residents.
+Emu Park's median age is 49, which is significantly higher than the Rest of Qld average of 41 and exceeds the national average of 38.
+The age profile shows that those aged 65-74 are particularly prominent, making up 16.5% of the population, while those aged 15-24 are comparatively smaller at 8.0%.
+This concentration of 65-74 year-olds is well above the national average of 9.4%.
+Between 2021 and present, the 35 to 44 age group has grown from 10.5% to 11.7% of the population.
+Conversely, the 5 to 14 cohort has declined from 12.7% to 11.2%.
+By 2041, Emu Park is expected to see notable shifts in its age composition.
+The 75 to 84 group will grow by 64%, adding 386 people and reaching a total of 994 from 607.
+The 15 to 24 group displays more modest growth at 2%, adding only 12 residents.

 Frequently Asked Questions - Age